Winning with the Vienna Gambit in Online Chess

 bxc3

-White has the bishop pair and open lines.
-The game becomes sharp, with chances for both sides.
-Plans often include d4, Bd3, and O-O-O.
+White enjoys the two bishops and open lines.
+The game is played sharp, with opportunities for either side.
+Specific plans often involve d4, Bd3 and O-O-O.

 e4 e5 2.
 Nc3 Nf6 3. f4 exf4